-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG7500 compare to generators of similar power (between 5500 and 6500 W).

-- As its weight is 185 pounds, the Pulsar PG7500 falls in the expected weight range of the devices in the 5500-6500 rated wattage category.
-Regarding dry weight, one of the champions in the same power range is the Pulsar G65BN, with a dry weight of only 126 lbs.
+- With a dry weight of 185 lbs, the Pulsar PG7500 falls within the expected weight range for generators in the 5500 to 6500 rated wattage.
+If weight matters to you, one of the champions in this power range is the Champion 201239 with only 111.6 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W generators, the Pulsar PG7500 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W generators, the Pulsar PG7500 is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.